kfinley/macos-on-virtualbox/README.md

 ***Are you really running MacOS in VirtualBox?***
 No, I don't use it for regular day-to-day use.

-### Required Software
+### Required Software & components
-- xxd
-- gzip
-- unzip
-- csplit
-- wget
 - [MacOS Catalina Installer](https://apps.apple.com/us/app/macos-catalina/id1466841314?mt=12)
 - VirtualBox
 - VirtualBox Extension Pack (note: released under the Personal Use and Evaluation License)
 - `boot.efi` file from MacOS 10.15.1 (10.15 and Mojave files work as well)
+- csplit
+- gzip
+- xxd
+- unzip
+- wget

 ### Configuration & Setup
 You will need the [MacOS Catalina Installer](https://apps.apple.com/us/app/macos-catalina/id1466841314?mt=12) under the Applications folder (or change the location in `scripts/make-Catalina-Installer.sh`).